learnable-content/Laravel-5/README.md

 ## Installing Homestead

-First you need [Virtual Box](https://www.virtualbox.org/wiki/Downloads) which is a software that will run your virtual machines should you have several.
+First you need to install [Virtual Box](https://www.virtualbox.org/wiki/Downloads) which is a software that will run your virtual machines.
 Another tool you will need is called [Vagrant](http://www.vagrantup.com/downloads.html).
-Vagrant allows us to run commands from the terminal that interact with our virtual machine.
+Vagrant makes our VM configurable and distributable using a simple configuration file, and it can be used with Virtual Box, VMware, etc.

-After you have vagrant installed you can run the following:
+After you have Vagrant installed you can run the following:

 ```
-cd ~
-mkdir Homestead
-cd Homestead/
 vagrant box add laravel/homestead
 ```